kapteyn-astro/kapteyn/SPHINX/wcstutorial.rst

 ...........................................

-For applications that transform all the positions in a data set (or in a subset of the data) in one run (e.g. for reprojections of images), it is possible to store all the positions in a NumPy array with shape (NAXIS2, NAXIS1, 2) (note the order).
+For applications that transform all the positions in a data set (or in a subset of the data) in one run (e.g. for re-projections of images), it is possible to store all the positions in a NumPy array with shape (NAXIS2, NAXIS1, 2) (note the order).
 The array can be handled by the :meth:`wcs.Projection.toworld` and :meth:`wcs.Projection.topixel` in one step.
 You could say that we have a two-dimensional array of which the elements are coordinate pairs.